Rocco000/Crator/README.md

 ## ⚙️ ​Project structure

  * **python** folder contains all the necessary scripts;
+    * **detectors** folder contains custom scripts for each dark web marketplace to detect the captchas;
     * **scrapers** folder contains custom scripts for each dark web marketplace to scrape them;
     * **utils** folder contains scripts to handle the crawler configuration and utility function to store data;
  * **resources** folder contains the seed from which the crawler starts and a YAML file to configure it;